cardilloscreations/www-longtoothgamer/images/vlog/README.md

-# Notes on Blog Images
+# Notes on Vlog Images

 1. YouTube posts are specially formatted now and uses the thumbnail from the YouTube imaging service API instead.